Barnabas Bidwell: US political career

+Bidwell broke with the Federalists and became the leading spokesman of the Democratic-Republican administration of President Thomas Jefferson in the US Congress.
 In the House of Representatives, Bidwell displaced John Randolph of Roanoke, as administration leader and become the leading spokesman of Jefferson.
 He successfully defended the president's policy of imposing economic sanctions in response to British violations of neutral rights at sea.
 He also directed the campaign to purchase Florida and was the leading advocate for passage of the bill that abolished the slave trade in the US, which took effect in 1808.
-He was Attorney General of Massachusetts (June 15, 1807 – August 30, 1810), when his political opponents found in a minor discrepancy in the Berkshire County books and so exaggerated allegations of corruption.
+He was Attorney General of Massachusetts from 1807 to 1810, when his political opponents found a minor discrepancy in the Berkshire County books and made exaggerated allegations of corruption.

 Accused of embezzling money while he was Berkshire County treasurer, he and his family fled to Upper Canada (now Ontario) in 1810 and settled in Kingston until an investigation could determine what if any liability he held.
-The charge was forwarded by his political enemies in the Federalist Party, apparently to halt his rise of this Democratic-Republican and trusted confidant of Jefferson.
-At the time, he has been under consideration by President James Madison for a position on the US Supreme Court.
-The final judgment of the Berkshire court against him, which he paid in 1817, amounted to only $330.64 damages and a paltry $63.18 costs.
+The charge was advanced by his political enemies in the Federalist Party, apparently to halt his rise as a Democratic-Republican and trusted confidant of Jefferson.
+At the time, he had been under consideration by President James Madison for a position on the US Supreme Court.
+The final judgment of the Berkshire court against him, which he paid in 1817, amounted to $330.64 damages and $63.18 costs.
 Since Bidwell was promptly able to pay both amounts, it was not because of the judgment that he fled.
-There is little reason, moreover, to doubt his assertion that because his public offices required his presence elsewhere in the United States, he employed clerks to handle his duties in Berkshire, one of whom, who has died by the time of financial exposure, had been responsible.
+There is little reason, moreover, to doubt his assertion that because his public offices required his presence elsewhere in the United States, he employed clerks to handle his duties in Berkshire, one of whom, who had died by the time of financial exposure, had been responsible.
 He fled, he claimed, out of fear of his political enemies, who were exaggerating his personal responsibility and indebtedness.

 Exile

-Bidwell won a seat in the Legislative Assembly of Upper Canada for Lennox and Addington but failed to take his seat because his election was petitioned against on the grounds that he was a fugitive from justice, he had an immoral character, and he had taken an oath of allegiance to the United States.
+Bidwell won a seat in the Legislative Assembly of Upper Canada for Lennox and Addington but was unable to take his seat.
+His political opponents in Upper Canada brought an election petition challenging his election on the grounds that he was a fugitive from justice, he had an immoral character, and he had taken an oath of allegiance to the United States.
 John Beverley Robinson and Henry John Boulton paid for an investigation into Bidwell's career in the United States to discredit Bidwell's character.
 The investigation was published in The Kingston Chronicle and Bidwell proved that all the charges against him in the United States had been settled.
-After an unusually long debate, Bidwell was expelled from the House by a vote of 17-16.
+After an unusually long debate, Bidwell was expelled from the House by a vote of 17–16.

 Bidwell remained in Upper Canada until his death at Bath.
 His remains are interred in Kingston's Cataraqui Cemetery.